nick-okerman/BCS_Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly accessible, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+  - _Answer:_ Load balancers protect server traffic to ensure no single server becomes overloaded with too much demand.
+They also protect the availability and accessibility of the data on the servers.
+If a single server becomes compromised or goes down, the load balancer can redirect the traffic to another server to protect the availability.
+- What is the advantage of a jump box?
+  - _Answer:_ Jump box servers or jump box virtual machines (VM) create a separation between the user and the privileged network which improves security.
+They also improve productivity by allowing the Security Administrator access to the select networks, server, or VMs through one portal.
+  ***
+  ***

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - _TODO: What does Filebeat watch for?_